puzzmo-com/blog.puzzmo.com/content/posts/2024/10/29/october-games-changelog/index.md

 ### Crossword

-- Added a new metric for plonks.
+- Added a new user profile statistic for plonks.
 - Fixed bug that could cause plonks to be miscounted if the player exited and revisited the game.
 - Fixed a bug where the color of letters could be incorrect after the completion animation completes.